-Arrived in Australia from England in 1952 after five years' work in English Rep. Since arrival in Australia he has established himself as one of Sydney's leading character actors.
-His stage appearances include Polonius in or "Virtue in Danger"
+Arrived in Australia from England in 1952 after five years work in English Rep. Since arrival in Australia he has established himself as one of Sydney's leading character actors.
+His stage appearances include Polonius in of

 Hamlet at the Phillip Street Theatre; a brilliant performance in the title role in The Prisoner at the Genesian Theatre; and several important roles in Independent Theatre productions, including You Never Can Tell and Tobias and the Angel.